askmeegs/build-a-platform-with-krm/3-app-dev/README.md

 git checkout -b frontend-banner
 ```

 2. **Update the frontend source code** by adding a banner to the login page advertising a new interest rate on all checking accounts.
-In an IDE, open `cymbalbank-app-source/src/frontend/templates/login.html`.
+Return to VSCode and open `cymbalbank-app-source/src/frontend/templates/login.html`.
 Under line 71, add the following code:

 ```
           <div class="col-lg-6 offset-lg-3">